jordanisaacs/snowytrees.dev/site/content/blog/controlled-lock-violation-snapshot-isolation.md

 This next diagram shows the outcome of `Txn A` committing.
 Similar to traditional strict 2PL snapshot isolation, all the waiters abort with a write-write conflict.
-However, because we optimistically generated a linear history based on `Txn A`, we are able to continue with the uncommitted list.
+However, because we optimistically made progress on the history based on `Txn A`, we are able to continue with the uncommitted list.
 Additionally, `V5` started allowing violations.